MrPlusGH/NPlusMiner/README.md

             zergpool
             zpool
             nicehash
+	    miningpoolhub (partial)
       If mining more that one pools, shows stats for any supported pool Press key e in the console window to show/hide earnings

+   Support running multiple instances

+      **Experimental**
+      More than one instance of NPlusMiner can run on the same rig Each instance must be placed in it's own directory Miner has to be started prior the launch of the next instance

+   Optional miners (Advanced)

+      Some miners are not enabled by default in NPlusMiner for a variety of reasons A new folder can be found called "OptionalMiners" containing .ps1 files for some miners For advanced users, refer to OptionalMiners\Readme.txt on how to use

    Algo switching log